If you break down

 - Fatigue is one of the three big killers on NSW roads.
 Find helpful advice in our tips to avoid driving tired.

-While the top 10 tips will help keep you safe if you break down, extra precautions should be taken on freeways and country roads, and in tunnels.
+While the top tips will help keep you safe no matter where you break down, extra precautions should be taken on freeways, motorways and country roads, and in tunnels.

-- Stay calm – help may take longer to arrive on freeways or country roads
+- Stay calm – help may take longer to arrive on these roads

-- Stay in your vehicle with your seatbelt on
+- Stay in your vehicle with your seatbelt buckled

 - Stay calm – major tunnels are constantly monitored and operators will send help